How to Choose a House Cleaning Service

 You want to check for at least $1,000,000 in general liability (in case something gets damaged), $500,000 in workers compensation (in case somebody gets damaged) and $25,000 bonding (in case something goes missing).

 Does the company stand behind its work?

 Find out about their guarantee and quality management systems.
 They should have both in order to maintain a consistent level of quality over time.

-Are the staff who do the cleaning full-time employees?
+Are cleaning staff full-time employees?

 You want to avoid companies that use sub-contractors or part-timers since this can often lead to quality & reliability issues.
 A company has more control over full time staff.

 Do they drive company vehicles & wear uniforms?

 Company vehicles increase service reliability and uniforms reduce concerns about strangers around your home.